 Straighten your right leg, and turn your toes to face forward.

 Turn your left foot outward, and ensure that your hips are facing forward.

 Bend your left knee 90 degrees—the knee should be directly over your ankle.
 Your upper body should remain upright, and your right hip back.
 Now, turn your palms to face forward.

 Bring down your upper body.
-Your right hand should brush your left big toe, and your left arm should be straight up.
+Your right hand should brush your left big toe, and your left arm should be straight up toward the ceiling.
 Your chin should be facing the right shoulder.
 Now, face upwards, hold the pose and count to 10.